1. Home

 Claim Tracking Number

 The claim tracking number is a unique identifier assigned to your claim when you file it with FedEx.
-This number is usually provided in the confirmation email or letter you received when you submitted your claim.
-The claim tracking number is typically 12 characters long and starts with the letters “CLM” followed by a series of numbers.
+This number is provided in the confirmation email you receive after submission and can also be found alongside the shipment tracking number tied to your filing.

 Claim Reference Number